alperenbelgic/bpmist/README.md

 ## TODO:
+- validations
+  - add new field: check same field name used?
 - When a step is created, textbox should be shown for naming it in the box.
   - prepare ProcessItem for this, to keep the proper state
 - When a box (step, condition, etc) is created, last item connects to the new one automatically